Charcot-Marie-Tooth Disease (CMT)

 How We Help

-Podiatrists work to optimise your independence and quality of life by helping support the muscles, joints and bones of the feet and legs that manifest the symptoms of CMT.
+We work extensively to help support your independence and quality of life by helping support the muscles, joints and bones of the feet and legs that manifest the symptoms of CMT.
 Our goals are to:

 • Help you walk with greater confidence, balance and coordination